ElenaGrasovskaya/odoo-fe-test/README.md

 It will also install Contacts and Website modules as a dependency, that is how you know the module installed successfully.

 Hint: Going to settings and activating developer mode/ developer mode (with assets) could be useful.

+See tasks in folders test 1 & test 2
+Please use best git practices when working with code in your repository - naming, branching, commenting.
+Image the repo is shared with 5 other people.

+Submission:

+Create a copy of this repository.
+Add code according to tasks description.
+Provide a link to your private repository, which contains modifications to fe_test addon.